-The consolidated financial statements include the financial statements of the Parent Company and its subsidiaries for the year ended 28 February 2017.
+The consolidated financial statements include the financial statements of the Parent Company and its subsidiaries for the year ended 28 February 2018.
 Details of the Group are set out in note 1.

-Subsidiaries are those enterprises controlled by the Parent Company.
-Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+Subsidiaries are enterprises controlled by the Parent Company.
+Control is achieved when the Parent Company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the Parent Company.
+Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the year are included or excluded in the consolidated financial statements from the date the Parent Company gains control or until the date the Parent Company ceases to control the subsidiary.